vcmb-cyclo/com_breezingforms_ng/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Joomla 5 + BreezingForms V5 for Joomla 5.0 + ContentBuilder V5.
+Component BreezingForms V5 for Joomla 5.0.

 ## Getting Started